- "Theories of programming: the life and works of Tony Hoare" has been published by ACM (co-edited with Jayadev Misra).

 The EU-funded Rodin project enveloped methods and tool support for the Event-B method; the larger, industrial project DEPLOY was also EU funded and investigated the transfer of the methods and tools to our industrial collaborators.
 "Industrial Deployment of System Engineering Methods" is an important summary book.

 Although I now spend most of my time doing research, I happen to love teaching.
-Apart from the occasional "guest" lecture on other courses, my main involvement now is with CSC3321: Understanding Programming Languages which Troy Astarte has taken over.
+Apart from the occasional "guest" lecture on other courses, my main involvement now is with CSC3321: Understanding Programming Languages which Troy Astarte took over.